g-leech/argmin-gravitas/pages/poems_o_mine.md

 ### I'm gonna sell stuff (by Betti Alver)

-Black shadow, behind the pane, and across the ceiling.<br>
-The kettle hums and strains.
-The pan won't be appealing.<br>
+Beyond the window something comes — a black shade on the ceiling — gone.<br>
+Constantly the kettle hums — but our pan? s'no pancakes on.<br>
-Wind rattles the squares with branches from the avenue.<br>
+The drummer wind, as it rages, marshals branches from the avenue.<br>
-My body's pale, pale years.
-The rain speaks Latin too.<br>
+My belly's been empty for ages — and the rain speaks Latin, too.<br>
-Mum won't look about, won't rattle the door.<br>
+Mum won't turn or look over, won't clatter the cupboard catch:<br>
-She's cutting me shoes out of boots downworn.<br>
+Too busy cutting me shoes from a leftover boot, clogs from scratch.<br>
-Father's reading the paper for Africa news<br>
-And Rothschild's rich capers (he's king of angels too).<br>
+My father's reading news of Africa, then<br>
+bout Rothschild's latest views, a Rich Man the King of Angels, amen.<br>
-Go crazy, go grey; your wage won't give you wings.<br>
+Go mad or go grey — no matter: your wage won't tide you over.<br>
+As I thin the prices grow fatter — in Turkey the earth's shaking, too.<br>
-Prices hiked today.
-In Turkey the earth's shaking.<br> You order the paper and look – gossip and slander!<br>
+You order the paper and look – god! gossip and slander!<br>
 The bigguns have their big boots.
 I'll stay small and meander.<br>
 Everyone's off to town and town – city things all the rage.<br>
 Guess I too could settle down in sales for a Leihberg wage.<br><br>
-There I'll sell you flour and rice (gloves and hats),<br>
+I'll sell flour and rice in sackfuls, sell gloves and sell hats and sell nuts,<br>
-sell randomly, at wholesale price (nuts, muscats),<br>
-Socks, shoes, scarves (saucepans),<br>
-harps and pearls and balls (and paper horsemen),<br>
-everything glittery (bread, sugar, and honey) – <br>
+sell almonds and raisins by stackful — haphazard and heapwise in gluts!<br>
+Sell socks and sell boots and sell shawls, and saucepans for soups and for sauces,<br>
+sell mouth-organs, pearls and balls, and herds of cardboard horses!<br>
+I'll sell ya whatever your eye alights on, sell gingerbread, sugar and honey,<br>
-half-off; completely free; use fallen leaves for money!<br><br>
+Half-off — all off, forever — use fallen leaves for the money!<br>
 Who wipes away sweat? gets soap on the spot;<br>
 Who sighing buys sprats? gets herrings by lot.<br>
 Whose skirt is in tatters, or sleeve tarred with grime? –<br> Fear not such matters: our cloth shelf's sublime –<br>
-Look here up high!
-Here's linen and jacquard.<br>
+Just look over here over yonder!
+Here's duck and dimity snap-snap<br>
-Let the goods fly!
-Let em slap the counter!<br><br>
+Let the goods fly, let the goods wander till the shop-counter slaps!<br><br>
-Then Mr. Leihberg will thank us all like a man!...
+Then Mister Leihberg, all hearty, will thank us all like a man!...
+Perhaps.<br>
-Maybe.<br>
-Come, friends, to Leihberg's store!
-Surely come.
-See ya!<br><br><br>
+Come, friends, shop!
+What a party!
+Surely come!
+See ya chaps!<br><br>

 ([original](https://sasslantis.ee/lyrics-vaiko_eplik-l_hen_m_jaks), 1965)